 The Fault in Our Stars by John Green is for kids – but much bigger kids.
 This YA novel is witty and funny and yes about cancer.
 It will also probably make you cry.
 It’s a love story about two teenagers who meet at a support group for kids with cancer.
 I don’t want to ruin it for you ( and I do encourage adults to read it, it’s not typical YA) but it captures the essence of cancer not being fair.
 It also captures the feelings parents might have when their child is very very ill.
-Many of the adults that I knew who read this book cried because they related to the main characters but I teared up reading dialog between Hazel and her parents.
+Many of the adults that I knew who read this book cried because they related to the main characters.
+I teared up reading the dialog between Hazel and her parents.
 Great book for young teens and older.

 That Summer by Tony Johnson.
-While reading this I didn’t even try to conceal my tears, I wasn’t crying I was sobbing.
+I read this at the library alone knowing that my 3-year-old wasn’t ready for a book about death quite yet.
+I didn’t even try to conceal my tears.
+Not even crying, I was sobbing.
 The book is about the summer that one little boy watches his brother Joey get sick and die from Cancer.
 The author does a masterful job at relating grief, and the sadness of watching someone you love and don’t expect to die, get weak and leave you.
 As Joey’s condition worsens he learns to quilt and ultimately it’s his brother who finishes his quilt.

 Champ’s Story: Dogs Get Cancer Too! by Sherry North is a sweet book about a little boy and his dog.
 While petting Champ Cody he finds a lump and it turns out to be cancer.
 Cody takes very good care of Champ while she goes through her chemo and she returns the favor when he is hurt.
 The story is touching and hits a few great points but the real gem are the back pages of the book that include facts and even quizzes about cancer.